 A cornerstone of responsible tourism and a powerful tool for fostering equality is the inclusiveness of local people in all tourism planning and implementation.
 We partner with hotels that prioritise sustainable tourism and involve local communities as mutually dependent stakeholders, ensuring that the impacts and benefits of tourism are shared equitably.

-Local partners are also provided with income opportunities for destination experiences, assistance services, ecolodges, food supplies, transport operations, and handicrafts produced by women's cooperatives sold directly to the travellers.
+Local partners are also provided with income opportunities for destination experiences, assistance services, ecolodges, food supplies, transport operations, and handicrafts produced by women's cooperatives sold directly to travellers, supporting community livelihoods and promoting sustainable travel.

 We are proud to be a partner of the Glasgow Declaration, a global initiative aimed at accelerating climate action in tourism.
 Our commitment to this declaration signifies our dedication to sustainable travel practices that contribute to a healthier planet.